leudz/shipyard/guide/master/src/learn-by-example/true-victory.md

 [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html)s are a collection of systems.\
 We only have a single [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html) in our game since it's quite small.\
 You would usually have smaller [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html)s that make up larger ones.\
-Apart from organization, [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html)s are automatically run across multiple threads which can usually boost performance.
+Apart from organization, [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html)s are automatically run across multiple threads, which can usually boost performance.

 The last touch is to handle `check_game_over`'s return value.\
-We use [`into_workload_try_system`](https://docs.rs/shipyard/latest/shipyard/trait.IntoWorkloadTrySystem.html#tymethod.into_workload_try_system) to explicitly tell the [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html) that this system might return something but we don't handle it anywhere.
+We use [`into_workload_try_system`](https://docs.rs/shipyard/latest/shipyard/trait.IntoWorkloadTrySystem.html#tymethod.into_workload_try_system) to explicitly inform the [`Workload`](https://docs.rs/shipyard/latest/shipyard/struct.Workload.html) that this system might return something, but we don't handle it anywhere.

 ```rust,noplaypen
 async fn main() {